HajdukDusan/EthereumCrawlerTask/README.md

     npm start

-Now open a new terminal, locate to the client folder and run the client app:
+Now open a new terminal, locate to the client folder, install the npm packages and run the client app:

     cd .\client\
+    npm install
     npm start